 When there exists a function $C$ such that $\Psi(ax) \leq C(a) \Psi(x)$ for all $a \geq 0$.
-In such a case, the conjugate $\orliczof {\Psi^*} \mu$ is the dual Banach space of $\orliczof \Psi \mu$, and bounded functions are a dense set.\footnote{We do not develop this classical topic here because it is not much relevant in our application to IG.
-See \cite[\S{8.17-20}]{adams|fournier:2003}.}
+In such a case, the conjugate $\orliczof {\Psi^*} \mu$ is the dual Banach space of $\orliczof \Psi \mu$, and bounded functions are a dense set.
+We do not discuss this classical topic further because it is not relevant to our application to IG.
+See details in \cite[sec.~8.17-20]{adams|fournier:2003}.

-We now move to the discussion of the examples to be used in the one version of affine statistical manifold, that is, the cases from Tab.~\ref{tab:Young-functions}.
+We now discuss the examples we use in our version of the affine statistical manifold.
+See the list in tab.~\ref{tab:Young-functions}.

 The spaces corresponding to the power functions coincide with the ordinary Lebesgue spaces.
-The norm are related by
+The norm is related by

 The embedding conditions hold.
 The spaces are dual of each other.